home | repertoire | biography | beginnings | opera | theatre | diary | management | email | The Enchanted Pig | vocal coaching & teaching

 The cotton weavers are on the brink of revolt, the Luddites are burning the new machinery and destroying the new power looms.
 The employers are doing everything in their power to maximise their profits, regardless of the human cost.

-As the price of bread rises to over a shilling a loaf, wages fall and famillies starve, and mills and looms are engulfed in flames as the weavers fight a hopeless and desperate battle against the ever expanding factory.
+and mills and looms are engulfed in flames as the weavers fight a hopeless and desperate battle against the ever expanding factory.

 A powerfull drama, 'The Northerners' is receiving its London premiere nearly 100 years after the first production and Tim Newns' production is only the third production ever of this play!